JudgeZ/Python-for-Power-Platform/docs/user-manual/08-config-profiles.md

    existing secrets automatically.
-2. If the key is irretrievable, back up and remove the encrypted config file (`~/.pacx/config.json` unless `PACX_HOME` overrides it) and run `ppx auth device` to bootstrap fresh credentials.
+2. If the key is irretrievable, back up and remove the encrypted config file (`~/.pacx/config.json` unless `PACX_HOME` overrides it) and run `ppx auth create NAME --flow device` to bootstrap fresh credentials.